 The AAA does not administer consumer debt collection arbitrations as per the Notice on Consumer Debt Collection Arbitrations.

-- Twenty-five (25) or more similar demands for arbitration or requests for mediation are filed against or on behalf of the same party or related parties;
+• Twenty-five (25) or more similar demands for arbitration or a global request for mediation are filed against or on behalf of the same party or related parties;

-For more information, including the AAA’s requirements for filing a Multiple Case Filing, please click here.
+For more information, including the AAA’s requirements for filing a Mass Arbitration, please

 The online Registry was created to provide access to information about the AAA’s consumer arbitration services.
 The Registry lists businesses whose consumer arbitration clauses have been submitted for review by the AAA and determined to substantially and materially comply with the due process standards of the AAA Consumer Due Process Protocol.